dernis-02/dernito/README.md

-- 👋 Hi, I’m @dernis-02
+- 👋 Hi, I’m @dernito
 - noob to programming

 <!---
-dernis-02/dernis-02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+dernito/dernito is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->